MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/get-started.md

 ## Access Defender for Cloud Apps

-1. Obtain a Defender for Cloud Apps user for each user you want protected by Defender for Cloud Apps.
+1. Obtain a Defender for Cloud Apps license for each user you want protected by Defender for Cloud Apps.
 For more information, see the [Microsoft 365 licensing datasheet](https://aka.ms/M365EnterprisePlans).

-     A Defender for Cloud Apps trial is available as part of an E5 trial.
-Purchase licenses from the Microsoft 365 admin center > **Marketplace**.
+     A Defender for Cloud Apps trial is available as part of an Microsoft 365 E5 trial, and you can purchase licenses from the Microsoft 365 admin center > **Marketplace**.
 For more information, see [Try or buy Microsoft 365](/microsoft-365/commerce/try-or-buy-microsoft-365) or [Get support for Microsoft 365 for business](/microsoft-365/admin/get-help-support).

     >[!NOTE]
     > Microsoft Defender for Cloud Apps is a security tool and therefore doesn't require Microsoft 365 productivity suite licenses.
 For more information, see [What are the differences between Microsoft Defender for Cloud Apps and Microsoft 365 Cloud App Security?](editions-cloud-app-security-o365.md).